Heiner1/AAPS-Wiki-en/Extended-Carbs.md

-The _Carbs_ button on the overview tab has a _duration_ field since version 1.60 if engineering mode is enabled.
+The _Carbs_ button on the overview tab has a _duration_ field since version 2.0.
 This can be used when meals are longer, like a brunch, or the consumed carbs are longer acting, like with fat and protein-rich meals.
 The _time_ field allows shifting the carbs to have them start sooner or later:

 <img src="https://user-images.githubusercontent.com/1732305/38613967-e2bd719a-3d8b-11e8-8c5f-b3c96607ad78.png" width=400>